 Members of the Project team are welcome to include descriptions of their commissioning activities to support external grant proposals and observing proposals.
 Embargoed information cannot be included, except with specific approval of the Rubin Observatory Project Office.
-Approved derived data products may be included.

 3.7 Student Dissertations/Theses